Cricklewood: Transport

-Thameslink services
+Thameslink stations

 Cricklewood station in Zone 3 is the nearest main-line station with Thameslink services to St Pancras, home of Eurostar since 2007, in approximately 10 minutes, Farringdon station in 16 minutes and Luton Airport in 35 minutes.
 There is a railway complex and sidings to the north of the station.

-Brent Cross West station is under construction in the north of the area and will provide Thameslink services from late 2022.
+Brent Cross West station opened in late 2023 in the north of the area and provides Thameslink services.

-Tube and Overground services
+Tube Stations

-Willesden Green and Kilburn stations, both on the Jubilee line in Zone 2, lie within 15 minutes walk from Cricklewood Broadway.
-Services to Baker Street in 11 minutes and Westminster in 17 minutes.
+Willesden Green and Kilburn stations, both on the Jubilee line in Zone 2, lie within a 15-minute walk from Cricklewood Broadway.
+There are services to Baker Street in 11 minutes and Westminster in 17 minutes.

+Railway station

 Brondesbury station in Zone 2 on the London Overground also lies within 15 minutes walk of the Broadway, with services to Hampstead Heath in 6 minutes.

 Road

-Cricklewood Broadway, the main north–south road through the area, is part of the Edgware Road leading directly to Marble Arch, between Oxford Street and Hyde Park.
+Cricklewood Broadway, the main north–south road through the area, is part of Edgware Road, leading directly to Marble Arch, which is between Oxford Street and Hyde Park.

+Bus

-The area has a bus garage (Garage code W), completely rebuilt in 2010, meaning that many bus routes start or run through the area.
-There are frequent services to Victoria, Acton High Street, Oxford Street, Brent Cross and Golders Green, among other destinations.
+The area has a bus garage (Garage code W), completely rebuilt in 2010 and so many bus routes start or run through the area.
+There are frequent services to Paddington, Acton High Street, Oxford Street, Brent Cross and Golders Green, among other destinations.

-Other

-Cricklewood Aerodrome, adjacent to the Handley Page factory in the 1920s, was used for the first London-Paris air service.
+Politics

+Cricklewood is part of the Cricklewood ward for elections to Barnet London Borough Council.